mateuszdorobek/python3.info/dragon/polish/sprint-15.rst

     Scenario: Dragon with status "Full Health"
-        Given Dragon is created with name "Wawelski" When Health is 100%
+        Given Dragon is created with name "Wawelski" When Dragon health is 100%
-         Then Status is "Full Health"
+         Then Dragon status is "Full Health"

     Scenario: Dragon with status "Injured"
-        Given Dragon is created with name "Wawelski" When Health is between 75% and 99%
-         Then Status is "Injured"
+        Given Dragon is created with name "Wawelski" When Dragon health is between 75% and 99% Then Dragon status is "Injured"

     Scenario: Dragon with status "Badly Wounded"
-        Given Dragon is created with name "Wawelski" When Health is between 25% and 74%
-         Then Status is "Badly Wounded"
+        Given Dragon is created with name "Wawelski" When Dragon health is between 25% and 74% Then Dragon status is "Badly Wounded"

     Scenario: Dragon with status "Near Death"
-        Given Dragon is created with name "Wawelski" When Health is between 1% and 24%
+        Given Dragon is created with name "Wawelski" When Dragon health is between 1% and 24%
-         Then Status is "Near Death"
+         Then Dragon status is "Near Death"

     Scenario: Dragon with status "Dead"
-        Given Dragon is created with name "Wawelski" When Health is 0%
+        Given Dragon is created with name "Wawelski" When Dragon health is 0%
-         Then Status is "Dead"
+         Then Dragon status is "Dead"

 Acceptance Criteria